This post contains affiliate links.

 Roast for about 30 minutes, or until fork tender but still a little firm.
 When finished, flip the squash halves over and allow them to cool enough to touch.

 While the squash is roasting, prepare the mushrooms.
 Clean and slice each into ¼ inch thick slices.
 Then, in a large bowl, stir the remaining oil with the soy, maple, and liquid smoke.
 Stir in the mushrooms, tossing to evenly coat.
-Transfer to a large sauté pan and cook over high until soft and lightly browned, about 10 minutes.
-You may need to drain the excess water while cooking to help them brown.
+Transfer to a large sauté pan and cook over high heat until soft and lightly browned, about 10 minutes.

 Next, with the heat still on, add the wine to the pan of mushrooms, stirring until it evaporates.
-Add the spinach and stir until it wilts down.
+Add the spinach and stir until it wilts.
 Remove from heat.

 Use a fork to scrape strands from the inside of the spaghetti squash.
 If serving the final dish in the shells, leave about ¼ inch of flesh in the squash to support the bowls.

-Add the spaghetti squash noodles and goat cheese to the pan of mushrooms, stirring to evenly combine.
+Add the spaghetti squash noodles and goat cheese to the pan of mushrooms, stirring to combine evenly.
 Add salt and pepper as needed to suit your taste.
 Serve warm, topped with crushed red pepper flakes.

 In this recipe, wine helps to deglaze the pan.
 When sautéing the mushrooms, it helps to get all of the flavorful bits that may be stuck on the pan to go back into the mushrooms!